Tax guide

 Can I file immediately when the utility opens?

-You can file when records are complete, but many taxpayers should wait until Form 16, AIS, TIS, and Form 26AS are reliable.
+You can file when your records are complete, but many taxpayers are better served by waiting until Form 16, AIS, TIS, and Form 26AS are stable and consistent.

 Should I get CA review before filing?